4teamwork/ftw.mobile/README.rst

 Plus it provides a mobile navigation, which is also displayed as a mobile button, but nbehaves completely different.

-**ALPHA STATE: This software is currently under heavy development and the actual version may not be compatible with the final version.**

 Installation
 ============